lina2360/HiSeqGan/README.md

 python execute.py --tau1=0.1 --tau2=0.01 --data=wm5-normalize --index=id --target=id --date_column=week --train_column=TA_video,TA_text,Teacher_video,Teacher_text
 ```

-#### Use GHSOM to transform data from high-dimensional data into hierarchical data
+#### Use GHSOM to cluster data that have similar attribute values
 Here we use the [GHSOM](http://www.ifs.tuwien.ac.at/~andi/ghsom/) program provided by Vienna University of Technology.

-When you have executed the above instructions, you will do the following, and generate data in `applications/$data/` folder.
+When you have executed the above instructions, you will generate data in `applications/$data/` folder.

 - Before converting high-dimensional data into hierarchical data, please convert the data into a specific format (.in file). ex. [wpg_ghsom.in](./program/GHSOM/data/wpg_ghsom.in)